 I am embarking on a new exploration of Sydney and I am actively seeking new experiences and places I haven’t been before.
 I have a passion for markets, for their diversity and the leisurely approach: walk around, taste, sample, view, touch, chat.
 In this blog post, I have selected 5 Essential Food Markets.
 Sydney has no shortage of Cool and Hip markets and I thought I had seen them all… If you’re especially into handmade products, I also recommend the Finders Keepers Market.

 The Beaches Market is a fair drive from the centre of town, so it’s an idea to visit it on the way to Sydney’s North.
-If you are looking for a secret and relaxing location in Sydney, check out my blog post on The Basin.
+If you are looking for a relaxing location in Sydney, check out The Basin, Barrenjoey Lighthouse or West Head Lookout.

 The Beaches Market takes place every Friday, from 8 am to 1 pm at Pittwater Rugby Park in Warriewood.